 At the beginning of the game, the players place their blinds, then the dealer gives everyone four cards.
-The action begins to the left of the player with the big blind, which is considered as this round’s “live” bet.
+The player left of the player with the big blind starts, this is the round’s “live” bet.
 The options of the players are to call, fold, or raise.
 The betting process goes on in every round to the point where players that haven’t quit have placed identical bets.

 After the pre-flop betting is completed, the flop is placed on the board face up.
 Now, all active players have three cards.
 The play begins with the active player who is on a clockwise direction of the button, which has the option to start the betting.